mo7sen/cmodular/Scratch.md

              |-> Cached Categories

 Notes:
-- A modulesystem can have an arbitrary number of modules
+- [x] A modulesystem can have an arbitrary number of modules
 - Cached categories are categories that the modulesystem was asked to get before
-- A module's name is a unique identifier that shouldn't be repeated in a modulesystem
+- [-] A module's name is a unique identifier that shouldn't be repeated in a modulesystem
-- Each module can have an arbitrary number of categories
+- [x] Each module can have an arbitrary number of categories
-- A category contains a Name (unique) and an (optional) interface
+- [x] A category contains a Name (unique) and an (optional) interface
-- A category's name can be used to find it.
+- [x] A category's name can be used to find it.
-- An interface is a list of functions that the module implements and exposes via the category.
+- [x] An interface is a list of functions that the module implements and exposes via the category.

-- Each interface type should be bound to a category name.
+- ~~Each interface type should be bound to a category name.
 This is so that an interface can only be added to specific categories **Example**:
   * AdditionInterface tied to "addition" category.
   * An instance of AdditionInterface can be added to category "addition"
-  * Adding AdditionInterface to category "multiplication" results in an error
+  * Adding AdditionInterface to category "multiplication" results in an error~~ The above relation was fulfilled in the opposite direction. *Each category is bound to a specific interface and can only implement its functions.*

 Behaviour: